iree-org/iree/integrations/pjrt/README.md

 ```
 pip install -r requirements.txt

-# Assume that you have the Jax repo checked out at JAX_REPO from
-# https://github.com/google/jax (must be paired with nightly jaxlib).
+# a higher version of jax is highly recommended, e.g. 0.4.37
-pip install -e $JAX_REPO
+pip install jax==0.4.37
 ```

 Verify that your Jax install is functional like: